petter-holmberg/elements/README.md

 `coordinate_vector` implements a coordinate vector type for use in linear algebra.
 It is both a `Semimodule` over a `Semiring` and a `Sequence`.
 If the `Semiring` is a `Field` it supports all operations on a `Vector_space`.
 By default it uses `array_k` for storage of the elements.
 It takes two optional operators for addition and multiplication of the semiring elements.

+## Algebra

+`rational` implements a rational number type, forming a `Field` over any `Integral_domain`.

+`polynomial` implements a polynomial type, forming an `Integral_domain` over any `Ring`. `degree` returns the degree of the polynomial, where an empty polynomial has degree -1. `evaluate` evaluates the polynomial at a given value, and `subderivative` calculates the k:th subderivate of a given polynomial and value k.

 # Concepts

 The concepts in this library are largely based on definitions in [StepanovMcJones](#StepanovMcJones), with some name changes and adaptations to modern C++ features, such as move semantics.

+### Regular types

+`Same` describes a pair of types that are the same.

+`Weakly_equality_comparable` describes a type with equality comparison operators that may not necessarily be callable twice.
+`Equality_comparable` describes a type with equality comparison operators that can be called multiple times.
+`Equality_comparable_with` describes two types with equality comparison operators defined between them.

+`Destructible` describes a type with a destructor.
+`Constructible` describes a type with a constructor.
+`Default_constructible` describes a type with a default constructor.
+`Move_constructible` describes a type with a move constructor.
+`Copy_constructible` describes a type with a copy constructor.
+`Assignable` describes a type with assignment operator.
+`Movable` describes a `Move_constructible` type with a move assignment operator.
+`Copyable` describes a `Copy_constructible` type with a copy assignment operator.
+`Semiregular` describes a type that is both `Default_constructible`and `Copyable`.
+`Regular` describes a type that is `Semiregular` and `Equality_comparable`.
+`axiom_Regular` checks the concept for one given value.
+`Default_totally_ordered` describes a type that is `Regular` and implements a function object `less` that provides a default total ordering for the type.
+`axiom_Default_totally_ordered` checks the concept for one given value.
+`Totally_ordered` describes a type where the relational operators provide the natural total ordering for the type.
+`axiom_Totally_ordered` checks the concept for two given values where the first must be less than the second.

 ## Algebra